purvajpatel/acm-research-sp26/README.md

 # Spring 2026 Paper Implementations

+# Setup

+First, you'll need to clone the repoistory and specifically this branch.
+How I do it is in VS Code after opening an empty folder, in the command line I type "git init", "git remote add origin https://github.com/purvajpatel/acm-research-sp26", and then do "git pull origin main:Mahd".

+After pulling, first you will need several .bin files.
+I didn't push them to github because they're large files and I thought using Git LFS would cause too big of a slow down, but you'll need to download 7 .bin files in total: 1 for the student model that facilitates the merging, and 6 for the specialized teacher models that will be merged.
+The steps are given below:

+1. First, go to this URL https://huggingface.co/google-bert/bert-base-uncased/tree/main, and download the "pytorch_model.bin" file there.
+Put that into the StudentModel folder.
+2. Go to this URL https://huggingface.co/textattack/bert-base-uncased-CoLA/tree/main, download the same "pytorch_model.bin" file, and put that into the TeacherModels/CoLA folder.
+3. Go to this URL https://huggingface.co/textattack/bert-base-uncased-MNLI/tree/main, download the same file and put it into TeacherModels/MNLI.
+4. Go to this URL https://huggingface.co/textattack/bert-base-uncased-MRPC/tree/main, download the same file and put it into TeacherModels/MRPC.
+5. Go to this URL https://huggingface.co/textattack/bert-base-uncased-QNLI/tree/main, download the same file and put it into TeacherModels/QNLI.
+6. Go to this URL https://huggingface.co/textattack/bert-base-uncased-QQP/tree/main, download the same file and put it into TeacherModels/QQP.
+7. Go to this URL https://huggingface.co/textattack/bert-base-uncased-SST-2/tree/main, download the same file and put it into TeacherModels/SST-2.

+Finally, you'll have to install a couple python libraries.
+To do this, you can just type in the terminal "pip install -r requirements.txt", and it should install.
+If it doesn't, then type in the terminal "pip install pandas torch numpy transformers".

 # Paper: Model Merging via Multi-Teacher Knowledge Distillation

 Model merging is a novel concept in the realm of Large Language Models and NLP, which involves merging several models fine tuned from the same base model for a specific task into a merged model that is able to successfully do all those tasks.
 The purpose of model merging is to reduce memory costs by reducing redundant weights between the tasks, and also reducing inference costs with a single unified model for all tasks.